abhishekshah25/3-layer-Medallion-Data-Pipeline/README.md

 1. Azure Data Factory: Orchestrates and automates data movement & transformation workflows.
 It provides a visual interface for constructing, monitoring and managing data pipelines.

 2. Azure Databricks: A unified analytics platform that integrates with Azure services for big data processing.
-Databricks clusters enable scalable data processing using Apache Spark and it's notebooks facilitate collaborative development & execution of data transformation logic.
+Databricks clusters enable scalable data processing using Apache Spark & it's notebooks facilitate collaborative development & execution of data transformation logic.

 3. DBT (Data Build Tool): A command line tool that enables the transformation of data in your warehouse more effectively.
 It is specifically designed for those who want to build code that's modular, verifiable & optimized for change.